 Dedicated amiibo trainers who have worked with Ken might be concerned for Terry — and understandably so.
 After all, Ken is a fellow fighting game-type character introduced in Super Smash Bros.
 Ultimate, and his AI is notorious for its incredible incompetency regarding its own moveset.
 Luckily, this doesn’t apply to Terry; following in the footsteps of Joker, Mr. Bogard’s AI has been blessed with an impressive knowledge of its entire kit.
 Terry has great potential, as he’s a heavyweight fighter with powerful combos and strong single-hit attacks.
 Before we continue, we’ve got even more information on Terry available over at his wiki page.
 Check it out if you’ve got a moment!
-Otherwise, let’s jump right into today’s training!
+Otherwise, let’s jump right into today’s training.

 If Terry is the first amiibo you plan on seriously training, you’ve chosen a somewhat difficult fighter to start with.
 We can make that work, though!
-First, you might want to quickly read over our in-depth Spirits guide before you move on.
+First, you might want to quickly read over our in-depth Spirits guide before you keep scrolling.
 We say this in all of our character-specific posts, but be careful when giving your FP a Spirit team.
-They’re known to shuffle training values, and in some cases, your FP might start taunting uncontrollably!
+They’re known to shuffle training values, and in some cases, your FP might even start to taunt uncontrollably!
 In short, if you want to give your FP a Spirit setup, do so when it’s at Level 1.
 Here are a bunch of bonus builds you could use on Terry:

-Since Terry is a heavyweight fighter, he benefits from the three-slot Super Armor Spirit effect.
+- Banned bonuses: Since Terry is a heavyweight fighter, he benefits from the three-slot Super Armor Spirit effect.
 As its name implies, the Super Armor bonus grants its user full super armor.
 Said armor can be broken if the user has sustained enough damage, though.
-Another option is Armor Knight alongside Trade-Off Ability ↑, and this setup gives the user huge buffs in attack, defense, and speed (but no super armor).
+Another option is Armor Knight plus Trade-Off Ability ↑, and this setup gives the user huge buffs in attack, defense, and speed (but no super armor).

 When training Terry, your best movement option is walking.
 Don’t jump, dash, or roll — just be patient and stay grounded.
 While training Terry, never go off-stage.
-His up special doesn’t grant much distance and leaves him vulnerable to incoming meteor smashes.
-Shield and parry as often as you can, and don’t worry about GO moves — they’re hard-coded and the AI will learn to use them on its own by the time it reaches Level 43.
+His up special doesn’t grant him much distance and it leaves him vulnerable to incoming meteor smashes.
+Shield and parry as often as you can, and don’t worry about Super Special Moves — they’re hard-coded and the AI will learn to use them on its own by the time it reaches Level 43.
 Here are all the moves you should be worrying about using, then:

-- Neutral attack: Regardless of whether he’s being controlled by a human or an AI, Terry’s jab is his bread-and-butter.
-At low-to-mid percentages, you can use two jabs to combo into a down special (Power Dunk).
+- Neutral attack is Terry’s bread-and-butter.
+At low-to-mid percentages, you can use two hits of the jab to combo into a down special (Power Dunk).
 Alternatively, you can use two jabs to combo into a forward tilt and then into Power Dunk.
 Every once in a while, you can swap out Power Dunk in favor of Burning Knuckle.

-- Burning Knuckle: In addition to being powerful when used after a jab, Burning Knuckle can be used on its own!
-AI opponents don’t react very well to moving hitboxes, and it just so happens that Terry has a really good one.
-Remember, only use Burning Knuckle.
-Crack Shoot (his back special) should be avoided.
+- Burning Knuckle is also strong on its own.
+AI opponents don’t react very well to moving hitboxes, and it just so happens that Terry has a really good one!

-You’re welcome to mix in some landing neutral air too, if you like!
-Two moves to avoid: Crack Shoot and Rising Tackle (outside of recovery).
-As mentioned earlier, most Terry amiibo will automatically learn to use their Super Special Moves after they’ve taken 100% damage or more.
-If you find that yours is past Level 43 and isn’t using them, you can fix this!
+There’s just one move to avoid, and it’s Rising Tackle (outside of recovery).
+As mentioned earlier, most Terry FPs will automatically learn to use their Super Special Moves after they’ve taken 100% damage or more.
+If you find that yours is past Level 43 and doesn’t use them, you can fix this!
 Enter a three-stock match with your handicap at 100% and start attacking the FP with Buster Wolf and Power Geyser.
 Assuming you’re facing right, you can use Buster Wolf by pressing ↓ → ↓ → on the control stick and then the attack button.
 This means you’ll have to tilt the control stick down, right, down, and then right again, and then press A. For Power Geyser (facing right), press ↓ ← → on the control stick and then the A button.

 Raid Boss Training

-- At low-to-mid percentages, use the first two or three hits of neutral attack to combo into a Power Dunk.
+- At low-to-mid percentages, use the first two or three hits of neutral attack to combo into Power Dunk.
 It’s a great damage-racker, and it can even KO at later percentages!
 You can also opt to combo the two jabs into Burning Knuckle or Crack Shoot instead.

-- Down tilt: This move can combo into two jabs to create one of the combos listed above.
+- Down tilt can lead into two hits of jab to create one of the combos listed above.
 Alternatively, you can choose to link a down tilt into a down smash or Crack Shoot.
-Down tilt is a versatile attack, so use it fairly often during training!
+Down tilt is a versatile move, so use it fairly often!

-- Neutral aerial: A quick hand chop.
-Use it to land, and you can combo it into a jab to set up for a Power Dunk combo.
+- Neutral aerial should be used to land.
+In this instance, it can also combo into a jab to set up for a Power Dunk combo.
 You can also use neutral air out of a short hop for some quick damage.
 Forward air and back air can be used to land as well.

-- Grab & throws: Every so often, grab your FP and throw it towards the nearest ledge to rack up damage.
+- Use grabs every once in a while, and when you do, throw your FP towards the nearest ledge to rack up damage.

 Thank you so much for reading!
 Terry is certainly the most complex of the March 2021 amiibo, so training a strong one is no simple feat.
 Once you’ve finished raising yours, you can submit it to a tournament!
 Our Discord server posts new tourneys on a regular basis, so be sure to join so you can access all the latest amiibo competitions!
-Most of our tours require file submissions, and we have guides available on how you can do that.
-For more info, feel free to check out our Powersaves guide or mobile phone backup guide, depending on which devices you have.
+Most of our tours require file submissions, and we have a guide available on how you can do that.
 And if you like what you read here today, please consider donating to support the site’s upkeep!
 We’ve also got a Patreon page if you have a moment to take a look.
 Until next time — happy training!

 If you would like to read more amiibo training guides, please follow this link.